Sean Boru: Career

-In 2005 Boru wrote a stage show called And over here on the left which is a one-man show in which he played the character of a tour guide.
+In 2005 Boru wrote a one-man stage show called And over here on the left, in which he played the character of a tour guide.
 Turning the theatre into the bus, he used a mix of film, still pictures, and 3D images, projected onto the stage and a screen, for the audience to focus on.

 Boru went to Hollywood in 2006 to film a contribution, as a biographer, to a documentary made by the E!
 Entertainment channel, about Michael Carroll, as part of the E!
 True Hollywood Story series on lottery winners.
 In the film Jack Said (2009) Boru had a small part.
 Pete Doherty asked him to ghostwrite his autobiography in early 2009; after months of negotiations Boru declined the offer on the grounds that the model Kate Moss was concerned about her private life being exposed.
 After many emails from her lawyers, and talks with mutual friends of Moss, Boru made the decision to not proceed.
 In 2009 he was asked by film director Liam Galvin to play a part in the film Killer Bitch in which he played a porn film maker murdered by former football bad boy Jason Marriner.